wavemaker/docs/docs/apis-and-services/security/providers/database.md

 ---

 ## Configuring Database Authentication in WaveMaker

-### Step 1: Enable Security

-1. Open the application in WaveMaker Studio.
-2. Navigate to **Security** settings.
-3. Enable application security if it is not already enabled.

-### Step 2: Select Database as the Authentication Provider

-1. Choose **Database** as the authentication provider.
-2. Provide a unique **Provider Name**.
-3. Specify whether this provider is the primary authentication mechanism.

-### Step 3: Configure User and Role Tables

-Configure the database schema used for authentication:

-#### User Table
-- Username column
+- Database authentication allows WaveMaker applications to verify users and control access using database tables.

+- Security must be enabled in the application to ensure that protected pages, services, and APIs are accessible only to authenticated users.

+- The database can be configured as the authentication provider by assigning a unique provider name and optionally setting it as the primary authentication mechanism.

+- Authentication relies on database tables to manage user credentials and roles:

-- Password column
+  - **User Table**
+    - Stores username and password details.
-- Account status / enabled flag (optional)
+    - Can include an account status or enable/disable flag to control user access.

-#### Role Table
-- Role name
-- Role identifier
+  - **Role Table**

-#### User–Role Mapping Table (if applicable)
+    - Defines application roles using role names and identifiers.

+  - **User–Role Mapping Table**
-- Maps users to one or more roles
+    - Associates users with one or more roles when multiple role assignments are required.

-WaveMaker uses these tables to authenticate users and resolve authorization roles.

-### Step 4: Password Handling

-WaveMaker supports secure password handling, including:
+- WaveMaker supports secure password management:

-- Encrypted or hashed password storage
+  - Passwords can be stored in encrypted or hashed formats.
-- Server-side password comparison
+  - Password verification is handled securely on the server side.
-- Configurable password encoders
+  - Configurable password encoders are supported.

-> Note:
-> Plain-text password storage is not recommended for production environments.
+  - Plain-text password storage is not recommended for production environments.

-### Step 5: Configure Authorization

-After authentication:
-- Access levels and permissions are enforced
+- After successful authentication, WaveMaker automatically enforces authorization rules:
-- Pages, services, and APIs are protected based on roles
+  - Access to pages, services, and APIs is controlled based on user roles.
-- Unauthorized users are blocked automatically
+  - Unauthorized users are prevented from accessing restricted resources.

 ---

 <!-- ## Runtime Behavior